AstarNetwork/astar-docs/docs/xcm/building-with-xcm/client-applications.md

 };
 ```

-In Astar Network, we use the [Substrate Assets pallet](https://github.com/paritytech/substrate/tree/master/frame/assets) to handle the XCM multi-asset representation.
+On Astar Network, we use the [Substrate Assets pallet](https://github.com/paritytech/substrate/tree/master/frame/assets) to handle the XCM multi-asset representation.
 Let’s retrieve the list of assets from the network.

 ```js